 Developing an ICP is crucial if your B2B marketing and sales team wants to be contacting the right people.

 A Buyer Persona goes deeper than an ICP.
 It incorporates much of the same research, but includes more detail.
-It enables you to optimize messaging at all stages of your sales funnel.
+A Buyer Persona enables you to optimize messaging at all stages of your sales funnel.

 If you’re running any Account-Based Marketing (ABM) campaigns, then a detailed B2B buyer persona is vital.
 Your persona will help you identify how, and where to engage with your ideal customer.

-But, how does it reveal more than an ICP?
+But, how does a buyer persona reveal more than an ICP?

 Here’s a brief overview of how a buyer persona goes deeper than an ICP:

-If you’re running ABM campaigns you’ll need a detailed research to best use your resources.
+If you’re running ABM campaigns you’ll need a detailed B2B buyer persona to best use your resources.

-A poorly defined portrait of ideal customer is your sales and marketing team’s worst nightmare.
+A poorly defined B2B buyer persona is your sales and marketing team’s worst nightmare.

 Without one, resources and energy will be wasted, and closing new business will be impossible.

 A detailed buyer persona will improve your entire sales funnel to speak to your ideal customer.